d2macster/Udacity/Self-Driving-Car/P3-BehaviorCloning-master/writeup.md

 In addition to left and right images, i added a few more trasformations:

-1. flipping image at random along x axis and multiplying steering angle by -1. this simple technique doubled training set and helped
+1. flipping image at random along x axis and multiplying steering angle by -1. this doubled effective data set
+2. random image translation along x axis and correction stering angle. this provided with a lot of "recovery" data, and the model would be more effective to return car back on track after it approach the track boundary
+3. brightness augmentation - helped to be able to drive on track 2 using training examples only from track 1
+4. image cropping.
+I experimented a lot with this approach and discovered that driving stability can be improved by chopping off the bottom and the top part of the image.
+However, it is beneficial to not chop any pixels on the left and on the right of the image.
+Othwerwose the car starts loosing important recovery informaton if it approaches track boundary.